huycao2001/PPL/README.md

-# PPL_Shit
+# PPL
-Resource and document for the shittiest course I've ever known.
+Resource and document for PPL course
-- Old and irresponsible teacher.
-- A*shole TAs.
-- 0 appication in real life.
 # Overall
 -Inf/10.